quicwg/base-drafts/draft-ietf-quic-qpack.md

 entry.

-## QPACK Decoder Stream
+## Decoder Stream

 The decoder stream carries information used to ensure consistency of the dynamic table.
-Information is sent from the QPACK decoder to the QPACK encoder; that is, the server informs the client about the processing of the client's header blocks and table updates, and the client informs the server about the processing of the server's header blocks and table updates.
+Information is sent from the decoder to the encoder; that is, the server informs the client about the processing of the client's header blocks and table updates, and the client informs the server about the processing of the server's header blocks and table updates.

 The contents of the decoder stream are an unframed sequence of the following instructions.